3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 The most famous bridge of the hundreds in Venice is Rialto Bridge or Ponte di Rialto in Italian, located in the San Polo district not far from Rialto Market.

-Rialto Bridge is the oldest of the four bridges that span the Grand Canal and was first constructed in 1173 as a pontoon bridge before the design you see today was built in the 16th century!
+Rialto Bridge is the oldest of the four bridges that span the Grand Canal.
+It was first constructed in 1173 as a pontoon bridge, and the design you see today was built in the 16th century!

 As one of the main Venice attractions, it’s busy throughout the day.
 I was astounded by how many people were here jostling for photos or admiring the views of the floating city!